msyamkumar/cs220-s21-projects/p5/README.md

 ## Corrections/Clarifications
 Feb 25: we updated test.py to avoid some installation issues for Windows user; corrected the expected output of q20.
+Feb 26: clarification of q13: both 1901 and 2000 are inclusive.

 **Find any issues?** Report to us: